 Entering values for q, V, and m gives

 SignificanceNote that both the charge and the initial voltage are negative, as in Figure 7.13.
 From the discussion of electric charge and electric field, we know that electrostatic forces on small particles are generally very large compared with the gravitational force.
 The large final speed confirms that the gravitational force is indeed negligible here.
 The large speed also indicates how easy it is to accelerate electrons with small voltages because of their very small mass.
 Voltages much higher than the 100 V in this problem are typically used in electron guns.
 These higher voltages produce electron speeds so great that effects from special relativity must be taken into account and hence are reserved for a later chapter (Relativity).
 That is why we consider a low voltage (accurately) in this example.

-How would this example change with a positron?
+Check Your Understanding How would this example change with a positron?
 A positron is identical to an electron except the charge is positive.